mccbc/notes/reviewer_comments.md

 3. After equation 18: Please mention roughly how many points are required for convergence.
 Can a non-uniform lattice be used to optimize computation?
 Can this approach be practically extended to non-uniform density, e.g. as a system of equations with interior and boundary conditions?

      - **The number of points and value of \sigma_{\rm max} we used in our calculations have been included in this paragraph.
 The calculation is trivially fast with a uniform lattice.
-Though a non-uniform lattice would certainly perform better, it is simpler to use a uniform grid.**
+Though a non-uniform lattice might perform better, it is simpler to use a uniform grid.**
-     - **Other density profiles are beyond the scope of this work.**
+     - **We believe it could be extended to other density profiles but view this as beyond the scope of this work.**

 4. Figure 1: Please provide brief summaries in the caption (or in the labels) to remind readers skimming this, e.g. H0 = fiducial solution, Hd = divergent solution, Hbc = our additional correction accounting for more self-consistent BCs.
 Finally, people may be more used to seeing J (rather than H) so please point out when/if there is are important differences for interpreting results.